 The chair sat beneath a shady elm by the side of the road amidst several tables covered with flea market finds and a cardboard sign that read “127 Yard Sale.”
 The hot August sun broke through the canopy in places, stippling the rocker’s scarred hickory frame with dancing gold leaves.

 It creaked and sighed whenever someone sat in it, and a few of the back spindles wiggled a bit in their moorings, like loose teeth.
-The hand-carved dogwood blossoms adorning the headrest were worn down to a few indistinguishable forms in some places.
-But it was in remarkably good shape for its age.
+The hand-carved dogwood blossoms adorning the headrest were worn down to indistinguishable forms in some places.
+But the chair was in remarkably good shape for its age.

 The current owner had picked it up for a steal at an estate sale in north Texas.
 He brought it home to this tiny Tennessee hamlet in hopes of making a tidy profit over the long weekend.
 The last known owner, a widow from Amarillo, thought the chair might have been made around 1910 or so.
 She was off by more than fifty years.

 The rocking chair was placed on the deep front porch of the spacious plantation home overlooking Horseshoe Ridge.
-The following fall in 1863, both the home and the chair bore silent witness to one of the bloodiest battles in Civil War history as it played out in the valley below.
+The following fall in 1863, the chair bore silent witness to one of the bloodiest battles in Civil War history as it played out in the valley below.
 When Union soldiers were pushed back from Chickamauga, Mr. Steadman offered up his home as a makeshift hospital for the injured and dying.
-After a, soldier died in the rocker from a mortal bayonet wound, Mrs. Steadman refused to allow her children or any of the servants to sit in it.
+After a soldier died in the rocker from a mortal bayonet wound, Mrs. Steadman refused to allow her children or any of the servants to sit in it.